TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 </details>

+Example 9: `They ▁ wondered ▁ if ▁ it ▁ was ▁ a ▁ lion ▁ or ▄ a █ bear ▃ or ▅ a ▇ monster ▃. ▁`

 <details>
 <summary>Click to see all of example 9</summary>

 >  L ▁ily ▁ and ▁ Ben ▁ were ▁ playing ▁ in ▁ the ▁ park ▁ with ▁ their ▁ toy ▁ cars ▁. ▁ They ▁ liked ▁ to ▁ make ▁ noises ▁ as ▁ they ▁ zoom ▁ed ▁ them ▁ around ▁ the ▁ grass ▁ and ▁ the ▂ sand ▁. ▁ Lily ▁ had ▁ a ▁ red ▁ car ▁ and ▁ Ben ▁ had ▁ a ▁ blue ▁ car ▁. ▁ They ▁ pretended ▁ they ▁ were ▁ racing ▁ each ▁ other ▁. ▁\n ▁\n ▁Suddenly ▁, ▁ they ▁ heard ▁ a ▁ loud ▁ roar ▁ from ▁ behind ▁ the ▁ trees ▁. ▁ They ▁ stopped ▁ playing ▁ and ▁ looked ▁ at ▁ each ▁ other ▁. ▁ They ▁ felt ▁ scared ▁. ▁ What ▁ could ▁ make ▁ such ▁ a ▁ big ▁ noise ▁? ▁ They ▁ wondered ▁ if ▁ it ▁ was ▁ a ▁ lion ▁ or ▄ a █ bear ▃ or ▅ a ▇ monster ▃. ▁\n ▁\n ▁They ▁ saw ▁ a ▁ flash ▁ of ▁ light ▁ from ▁ behind ▁ the ▁ trees ▁. ▁ It ▁ was ▁ bright ▁ and ▁ yellow ▁. ▁ They ▁ heard ▁ another ▁ roar ▁, ▂ louder ▁ than ▁ before ▁. ▁ They ▁ saw ▁ something ▁ big ▁ and ▁ brown ▁ come ▁ out ▁ of ▁ the ▁ trees ▁. ▁ It ▁ had ▁ a ▁ wide ▁ mouth ▁ and ▁ sharp ▁ teeth ▁. ▁ It ▁ was ▁ a ▁ crocod ▁ile ▁! ▁\n ▁\n ▁L ▁ily ▁ and ▁ Ben ▁ dropped ▁ their ▁ toy ▁ cars ▁ and ▁ ran ▁ away ▁ as ▁ fast ▁ as ▁ they ▁ could ▁. ▁ They ▁ screamed ▁ for ▁ help ▁. ▁ They ▁ saw ▁ their ▁ mom ▁ and ▁ dad ▁ sitting ▁ on ▁ a ▁ bench ▁ nearby ▁. ▁ They ▁ ran ▁ to ▁ them ▁ and ▁ hugged ▁ them ▁. ▁ They ▁ told ▁ them ▁ what ▁ they ▁ saw ▁. ▁\n ▁\n ▁Mom ▁ and ▁ dad ▁ looked ▁ at ▁ the ▁ trees ▁. ▁ They ▁ saw ▁ the ▁ light ▁ and ▁ the ▁ crocod ▁ile ▁ too ▁. ▁ But ▁ they ▁ also ▁ saw ▁ something ▁ else ▁. ▁ They ▁ saw ▁ a ▁ man ▁ with ▁ a ▁ camera ▁ and ▁ a ▂ speaker ▁. ▁ He ▁ was ▁ making ▁ the ▁ roar ▁ and ▁ the ▁ light ▁. ▁ He ▁ was ▁ making ▁ a ▁ movie ▁ about ▁ crocod ▁iles ▁. ▁\n ▁\n ▁Mom ▁ and ▁ dad ▁ laughed ▁ and ▁ explained ▁ to ▁ Lily ▁ and ▁ Ben ▁ that ▁ it ▁ was ▁ not ▁ a ▁ real ▁ crocod ▁ile ▁. ▁ It ▁ was ▁ a ▁ fake ▁ one ▁. ▁ It ▁ was ▁ just ▁ for ▁ fun ▁. ▁ They ▁ said ▁ they ▁ were ▁ sorry ▁ for ▁ sc ▁aring ▁ them ▁. ▁ They ▁ said ▁ they ▁ could ▁ go ▁ and ▁ see ▁ the ▁ movie ▁ when ▁ it ▁ was ▁ done ▁. ▁\n ▁\n ▁L ▁ily ▁ and ▁ Ben ▁ felt ▁ better ▁. ▁ They ▁ were ▁ not ▁ scared ▁ anymore ▁. ▁ They ▁ were ▁ curious ▁. ▁ They ▁ wanted ▁ to ▁ see ▁ the ▁ movie ▁ too ▁. ▁ They ▁ picked ▁ up ▁ their ▁ toy ▁ cars ▁ and ▁ went ▁ to ▁ the ▁ man ▁. ▁ They ▁ said ▁ hello ▁ and ▁ asked ▁ him ▁ questions ▁. ▁ He ▁ was ▁ nice ▁ and ▁ showed ▁ them ▁ how ▁ he ▁ made ▁ the ▁ roar ▁ and ▁ the ▁ light ▁. ▁ He ▁ let ▁ them ▁ touch ▁ the ▁ fake ▁ crocod ▁ile ▁. ▁ It ▁ was ▁ soft ▁ and ▁ smooth ▁. ▁\n ▁\n ▁L ▁ily ▁ and ▁ Ben ▁ had ▁ fun ▁. ▁ They ▁ learned ▁ something ▁ new ▁. ▁ They ▁ liked ▁ the ▁ movie ▁ man ▁ and ▁ the ▁ fake ▁ crocod ▁ile ▁. ▁ They ▁ said ▁ thank ▁ you ▁ and ▁ goodbye ▁. ▁ They ▁ went ▁ back ▁ to ▁ playing ▁ with ▁ their ▁ toy ▁ cars ▁. ▁ They ▁ still ▁ made ▁ noises ▁, ▁ but ▁ they ▁ also ▁ made ▁ ro ▁ars ▁ and ▁ lights ▁. ▁ They ▁ pretended ▁ they ▁ were ▁ crocod ▁iles ▁ too ▁. ▁

 </details>

+Example 10: `Something ▁ that ▁ likes ▁ to ▁ fly ▁. ▁ Like ▁ a ▂ bird ▂ or ▁ a ▆ plane ▄ or ▄ a █ k ▅ite ▄,\" ▁ Lily ▁ said ▁`

 <details>
 <summary>Click to see all of example 10</summary>